A Fazenda 12: Contestants

-The first three celebrities were officially revealed by RecordTV on September 7–8, 2020, through the show's profile on TikTok.
+The first three celebrities were officially revealed by RecordTV on September 6–8, 2020, through the show's profile on TikTok.
 They were (in order): Jojo Todynho, Mariano and Victória Villarim.
 The season's full lineup of twenty celebrities was announced on the season premiere.

+Below is the cast list of contestants for this season, with the occupations listed by the official show website and their respective ages at the start of filming.